Policies & Regulations - Alcohol Beverage and Drug Policies

 - Alcohol will not be the primary focus of any event.

-- Drinking of alcoholic beverages is not allowed in any academic building without prior approval from the appropriate vice-president and registration of the event with the Department of Public Safety.
+- Drinking of alcoholic beverages is not allowed in any academic building without prior approval from the appropriate vice president and registration of the event with the University of Maine Police Department.

-- Drinking of alcoholic beverages is prohibited in the University cafeterias.
+- Drinking of alcoholic beverages is prohibited in the University dining facilities.
 Requests for exception to this regulation must be approved by the facility manager.
-Proper licenses or permits must be obtained.
+Proper licenses or permits must be obtained through catering services.

 D. Maine State Law

 All students and employees should be familiar with the Maine State Law pertaining to the sale, consumption, or possession of alcoholic beverages.
-(A copy of the laws along with the University Alcohol Beverage and Drug Policies will be distributed to all incoming students, employees, and outside users of University facilities prior to October 1st of each academic year.
-Please see Federal and Maine State laws website for more details at http://www.maine.gov/pfr/professionallicensing/professions/alcohol/laws.htm.
+A copy of the laws along with the University Alcohol Beverage and Drug Policies will be distributed to all incoming students, employees, and outside users of University facilities prior to October 1st of each academic year.
+Please see Federal and Maine State laws website for more details at: http://www.maine.gov/dps/bhs/impaired-driving/guide.html.

-E. State Alcohol Beverage Control Commission/State Liquor Inspectors
+E. State Alcohol Beverage Control Liquor Licensing and Compliance:

-The University recognizes the function of this authority and will cooperate with them in the discharge of their duties http://www.maine.gov/dps/liqr/regulations.html.
+The University recognizes the function of this authority and will cooperate with all those responsible in the discharge of their duties http://www.maine.gov/dps/liqr/regulations.html.

-The University recognizes that drinking is a common adult activity.
-It is further recognized that alcohol use, misuse, and abuse are multiply determined complex behaviors and that increased awareness and knowledge, concerning the substance alcohol leads to more responsible use and consequently fewer problems associated with alcohol misuse.
-In this regard, the University actively supports alcohol education and awareness programs through its Alcohol Education Program which is situated within the Alcohol and Drug Education Programs Office.
+The University recognizes that drinking alcohol is a common adult activity for some.
+It is further recognized that alcohol use, misuse, and abuse are complex behaviors and that increased education and knowledge, concerning the substance alcohol leads to more responsible use and consequently fewer problems associated with alcohol misuse.
+In this regard, the University actively supports alcohol education and awareness programs through its Alcohol Education Program, which is situated within the Student Wellness Resource Center.
 This office provides an array of services to the student body, including workshops, screening, brief intervention, staff training, prevention programming, non-alcoholic activities, assessment, limited outpatient treatment, and referral services.
-Throughout the year educational programs and alternative non-alcoholic functions are offered to promote environments which are conducive to positive functions and responsible drinking.
+Throughout the year educational programs and alternative non-alcoholic functions are offered to promote environments, which are conducive to positive functions and responsible drinking.
 Further efforts to disseminate knowledge and reduce alcohol and drug misuse in this community are mandated in the following ways:

-- The University will support and maintain a Alcohol and Drug Education Programs Office and an Employee Assistance Program that provide extensive services and education for the entire University community.
-These services will include, but are not limited to, prevention programming, training, consultation, referral to internal and external facilities, assessment, and limited outpatient treatment.
+- The University will support and maintain the Student Wellness Resource Center and an Employee Assistance Program that provide extensive services and education for the entire University community.
+These services will include, but are not limited to policy dissemination, assessment, prevention programming, training, consultation, referral to internal and external facilities, assessment, and limited outpatient treatment.

 - The University will support and maintain an active Alcohol and Other Drugs Community Coalition.

-- Each October is designated as Alcohol Awareness Month.
+- Each October is designated as Alcohol Responsibility Month.
 During this month extensive alcohol-related programming will occur.

 - All student services staff will be given an appropriate (as determined by individual program directors) alcohol and other drug education.
-These staff will include Residential Life, Counseling Center, Health Center, Police, Conduct Office, and Student Affairs staff.
+These staff will include Residential Life, Counseling Center, Police, Conduct Office, and Student Life staff.

-- All residence halls will be required to present a minimum of one alcohol/substance abuse-oriented workshop for their students each semester.
+- All residence halls will be required to present an alcohol/substance abuse-oriented workshop for their students each semester.

 - All fraternity/sorority new members will attend an alcohol and other drug education series as suggested and mandated by the University of Maine Interfraternity Council and the University Panhellenic Association in association with Fraternity and Sorority Life.

 - All fraternities/sororities will present one alcohol/substance abuse-oriented workshop each year as suggested and mandated by the University of Maine Interfraternity Council and the University Panhellenic Association.

 - The University expects that the faculty will be educated in alcohol and other drug issues.
-This could occur through separate colleges in conjunction with the Alcohol and Drug Education Programs Office.
+This could occur through separate colleges in conjunction with the Student Wellness Resource Center.
 Model plans are available through this office.